Probate Q&A Series

 a.
 Qualify as Personal Representative

-File a petition with the clerk of superior court.
-Once the court issues letters testamentary or letters of administration, you gain authority to act on behalf of the estate.
+File an application or petition with the clerk of superior court.
+Once the clerk issues letters testamentary or letters of administration, you gain authority to act on behalf of the estate.
 See G.S.
 28A-13-1.

 b.
 Inventory Assets and Notify Creditors

 Within 90 days of qualification, prepare an inventory of all estate property.
-Mail notice to known creditors and publish notice to unknown creditors.
-This step protects the estate from late claims.
+Mail notice to known creditors and publish notice to creditors.
+This step helps bar untimely claims if the statutory notice requirements are met.
 See G.S.
 28A-13-3.

 c.
 Evaluate the Need for a Sale